 These 22 Australian nurses and sole, elderly civilian were the victims of the WW2 Bangka beach massacre; an atrocity on a small Indonesian island that alone fuelled much of our nation’s anti-Japanese sentiment after the guns fell silent in 1945.

-Their lives were taken by machine-gun wielding Japanese troops on the 16 February 1942 – 75 years ago today – but it took the end of the war for their story to be told, and the miraculous survival of one of them to tell it.
+Their lives were taken by machine-gun wielding Japanese troops on the 16 February 1942 – just over 76 years ago – but it took the end of the war for their story to be told, and the miraculous survival of one of them to tell it.

 That woman was Vivian Bullwinkel.